dart-maven-plugin/dart-maven-plugin/README.md

 #Important!!!!

 Dart has moved to a GoogleStore server.
 This Server needs authentication to download the new SDK.
-The Plugin is not capabel to login in.
-So you have to download and install the SDK to yout maven repository manual.
+The Plugin is not capable to login in.
+So you have to download and install the SDK to your maven repository manually, or use the `dartSdk` configuration setting to let maven know where the dart sdk has been unzipped to.

 ##Example upload command